Make-School-Courses/MOB-2.3-Concurrency-Parallelism-in-iOS/Lessons/06-Operations-Pt1/Lesson6.md

 ### Why use them?
 Instead of sending a task as a closure or function (as in GCD), operations allow you to create and submit tasks as pre-defined, reusable objects &mdash; objects in which you can implement helper methods, dynamically pass input parameters to set up the task, and much more...

-In addiont, the `Operation` class offers a number of compelling benefits over GCD:
+In addition, the `Operation` class offers a number of compelling benefits over GCD:

 **Reusability** </br>
 Instances of concrete `Operation` subclasses are "once and done" tasks.
 This means that once an `Operation` object is added to an `OperationQueue`, the same object cannot be added to any other `OperationQueue`; the specific task represented by that particular object cannot be executed twice.